 A third test type is simulation, where teams work with the resources available to them to address the issues presented by the test scenario.
 Pay special attention to how well the plan works when it depends on multiple people and teams working together or handing off actions at certain stages.
 Also consider whether you have developed manual workarounds for anything reliant on power or types of technology that may not be available to you during a disaster scenario.

 After testing, the response team should refresh the plan to fix any flaws or gaps.
 To ensure the plan can be implemented and is up to date when needed, it should be tested and refreshed at least annually—more frequently if there is large personnel turnover or business changes.
-According to FEMA, “20% of larger companies spend over 10 days per month on their continuity plans.”
-In contrast, another 20% spend no time maintaining their plan.
-During a crisis, which business plan would you rather rely on?

 Business continuity planning takes work.
 Keeping the plan fresh and effective takes commitment.
 And putting the necessary materials, systems and people in place before a catastrophe can take time and money.
 However, it’s easier and less costly to protect your business if you mitigate risk and plan thoroughly before you are faced with disaster.